WEBVTT

 Absolute tour de force.

-And it's like the same thing as Catherine Tatan, the runaway bride
+And it's like the same thing as Catherine Tatan, the runaway bride, but totally different.

 00:14:37.379 --> 00:14:39.179